 Start by slowly and gently guiding your mind to changing those thoughts.
 Teach yourself to think about the things you are doing well.
 Sing a song that makes you happy, with a positive message.
 Write your worries down, put them aside and then free your mind to thinking a progressive, building thought.
 It won’t happen overnight.
 Like exercising a muscle, you have to exercise your mind, too.

 It is hard to build a positive business when you’re not embodying that culture, right?
 Build yourself a successful business, not a prison.

-Step One: Validate Negative Feelings, Step Two: Let Them Go.
+Validate Negative Feelings, Then Let Them Go.

 Both of these steps are important: one cannot happen without the other.
-We have been taught to avoid negative feelings, that they are bad, and we are bad for having them.
+We have been taught to avoid negative thoughts and feelings, that they are bad, and we are bad for having them.
 This is a lie.

 There is a cultural root to why we feel this way.
 Why is it so hard to sit with your friend who is having a bad day without helping them “look on the bright side”, or giving them advice on how to fix their problem?
-We were always taught that having negative feelings was wrong.
+We were always taught that having negative thoughts were wrong.
 As an act of love, we are trying to pull them out of that negative feeling because we don’t want them doing the “wrong thing”.
 We think we are loving them, but we are actually helping them perpetuate a negative cycle in their lives.
 We are also doing this to ourselves.
 It’s unproductive and inefficient.
 Look: